sina-tb/CN_Homeworks_1/README.md

 sections : An int array for saving every state of each user that connects to server

 ## Code verify
+#### these are some screenshots of codes options to verify its functioning
 ### User:
 #### Signup part: